KiryiMONZTA/viewyi/README.md

 The title of the current page set to the HTML page's title element.

 ## Initialization
-You have to provide the engine at least three parameters as well as an optional fourth.
+You have to provide the engine at least three mandatory parameters as well as an optional fourth.

 **baseUrl**
 The base URL of your web application.

 **imagePath**
-The image directory path relative your base URL.
+The image directory path relative to your base URL.

 **templateDirectory**
 The template directory path relative to your project's root directory.